-The results of the second set of continuous intrusion simulations (in which 100 foreign/domesticated fish intruded each generation) were similar to the first set (in which only 25 intruded), except ZHARD declined faster towards its equilibrium value (Fig.6A).
-In the “intruders competitively equal” and “intruders competitively superior” scenarios, complete genetic replacement of locals by the foreign/domesticated type again occurred (Fig.6D, green and blue curves), and the number of spawners equilibrated at just under 200 (Fig.6F, green and blue curves).
-With the higher intrusion rate, some introgression of foreign/domesticated alleles occurred even in the “intruders competitively inferior” scenario (Fig.6D, red curve), representing a “hybrid swarm” type situation.
-Some maladaptation occurred (Fig.6A, red curve), albeit less than in the “intruders competitively equal” and “intruders competitively superior” scenarios (Fig.6A, green and blue curves respectively), and RPS equilibrated at a value below 1 (Fig.6B, red curve).
-The number of spawners equilibrated at around 350 (Fig.6F, red curve), which was considerably higher than the “intruders competitively equal” and “intruders competitively superior” scenarios (Fig.6F, green and blue curves respectively).
+The results of the second set of chronic intrusion simulations (in which 100 foreign/domesticated fish intruded each generation) were similar to the first set (in which only 25 intruded), except ZHARD declined faster towards its equilibrium value (Fig.6A).
+In the ‘intruders competitively equal’ and ’intruders competitively superior’ scenarios, complete genetic replacement of locals by the foreign/domesticated type occurred (Fig.6D, green and blue curves), and the number of spawners equilibrated at just under 200 (Fig.6F, green and blue curves).
+With the higher intrusion rate, some introgression of foreign/domesticated alleles occurred even in the ‘intruders competitively inferior’ scenario (Fig.6D, red curve), representing a hybrid swarm situation.
+Some maladaptation occurred (Fig.6A, red curve), albeit less than in the ‘intruders competitively equal’ and ‘intruders competitively superior’ scenarios (Fig.6A, green and blue curves respectively).
+RPS equilibrated at a value below 1 (Fig.6B, red curve).
+The number of spawners stabilized at around 350 (Fig.6F, red curve), which was considerably higher than the ‘intruders competitively equal’ and ‘intruders competitively superior’ scenarios (Fig.6F, green and blue curves respectively).

-Continuous intrusion simulations set 3:
+Chronic intrusion simulations set 3:

-The results of the continuous intrusion scenarios were sensitive to both the trait heritability and the degree of reproductive excess.
+The results of the chronic intrusion scenarios were sensitive to both the trait heritability and the degree of reproductive excess.
 In the low reproductive excess scenario (Fig.S7), no soft selection occurred (as RPS was always <1), so trait heritability had no effect on the dynamics of ZSOFT.
-The continual intrusion pulled ZHARD down to a minimum of -30 (the expected mean for intruders) and genetic replacement (i.e., complete introgression of foreign/domesticated alleles) occurred.
+The continual intrusion pulled ZHARD down to a minimum of -30 (the expected mean for intruders) and genetic replacement occurred.
 Population size was reduced to 100 or fewer spawners by generation 50 or so.
 Recruitment at this point was close to zero, so new spawners each generation effectively consisted of fresh waves of intruding immigrants.
 Trait heritability had little effect on these outcomes.

-The picture changed when there was moderate reproductive excess (Fig.S8).
-When trait heritability was 0.25, the results were similar to the low reproductive excess scenario, but only in the “intruders competitively equal” and “intruders competitively superior” scenarios (green and blue curves in Fig.S8, respectively): strong maladaptation occurred, and population size was reduced by generation 50 or so to 100 or fewer spawners.
+The dynamics changed when there was moderate reproductive excess (Fig.S8).
+When trait heritability was 0.25, the results were similar to the low reproductive excess scenario, but only in the ‘intruders competitively equal’ and ‘intruders competitively superior’ scenarios (green and blue curves in Fig.S8, respectively).
+Here, strong maladaptation occurred and population size was reduced by generation 50 or so to 100 or fewer spawners.
 The genetic composition of the population (at both the neutral locus and the functional loci affecting ZSOFT and ZHARD) also shifted towards that of intruders, i.e., genetic replacement.
-In contrast, under the “intruders competitively inferior” scenario (red curves in Fig.S8), soft selection effectively filtered out most intruders each generation so little maladaptation or introgression of foreign/domesticated alleles occurred.
-As a result, population size remained stable at K. When heritability was increased to 0.5, the outcomes were the same as the heritability = 0.25 case for the “intruders competitively superior” and “intruders competitively inferior” scenarios (blue and red curves in Fig.S8).
-The outcomes were different, however, for the “intruders competitively equal” scenario (green curves in Fig.S8).
-In that case, continued intrusion resulted in a small amount of maladaptation, but not enough to make an appreciable dent in RPS, so the number of spawners remained close to K (albeit with more variability compared to the “intruders competitively inferior” scenario).
-A small amount of introgression occurred in the “intruders competitively equal” scenario at the neutral locus.
+In contrast, under the ‘intruders competitively inferior’ scenario (red curves in Fig.S8), soft selection filtered out most intruders each generation so little maladaptation or introgression of foreign/domesticated alleles occurred.
+As a result, population size remained stable at K. When heritability was increased to 0.5, the outcomes were the same as the heritability = 0.25 case for the ‘intruders competitively superior’ and ‘intruders competitively inferior’ scenarios (blue and red curves in Fig.S8).
+The outcomes were different, however, for the ‘intruders competitively equal’ scenario (green curves in Fig.S8).
+In that case, continued intrusion resulted in a small amount of maladaptation, but not enough to cause an appreciable decrease in RPS- As a result, the number of spawners remained close to K (albeit with more variability compared to the ‘intruders competitively inferior’ scenario).
+A small amount of introgression occurred in the ‘intruders competitively equal’ scenario at the neutral locus.